 Did you know in Polish, Easter eggs are called Pisanki (peace-AHN-keeh)?
 They are the most colorful 1,000-year-old tradition!
 The word pisanki actually derive from the Polish verb pisac, which means to 'write' or 'paint' in older times.
 Real pisanki are actually created by drawing on the eggs with melted wax and then dipping them into dye!
-Who wants to add this intricate art to their easter eggs?
+Who wants to add this intricate art to their easter egg coloring page?

 Fun Facts about Pisanki